-SUBJECT: Do Not Prune Oak Trees April through July
+Subject: Do Not Prune Oak Trees April through October

-Sarnia residents are urged not to prune or damage oak trees April through July, to prevent the spread of the oak wilt disease.
+For the second year in a row, Sarnia residents are urged not to prune or damage oak trees April through October, to prevent the spread of the oak wilt disease.

 Oak wilt is a vascular disease of oak trees, caused by a fungus.
 The fungus grows on the outer sapwood of oak trees restricting the flow of water and nutrients through the tree.
 Oak trees can die within weeks after infection.